Robust High-Dimensional Time-Varying Coefficient Estimation: A simulation study

-Figure \ref{Beta_simulation} plots the log max, $\ell_1$, and $\ell_2$ norm errors of the RED-LASSO, ED-LASSO, and LASSO estimators with $n=1000, 2000, 4000$ for the heavy-tail and sub-Gaussian processes.
+Figure \ref{Beta_simulation} plots the log max, $\ell_1$, and $\ell_2$ norm errors of the RED-LASSO, ED-LASSO, LASSO, and SVR estimators with $n=1000, 2000, 4000$ for the heavy-tailed and sub-Gaussian processes.
 From Figure \ref{Beta_simulation}, we can find that the estimation errors of the RED-LASSO estimator decrease as the sample size $n$ increases.
-As expected, the RED-LASSO estimator performed the best for the heavy-tail process.
-This may be because the RED-LASSO estimator can explain the heavy-tailedness while other estimators cannot.
+As expected, the RED-LASSO estimator performed the best for the heavy-tailed process.
+This may be because the RED-LASSO estimator can fully explain the heavy-tailedness, while other estimators cannot.
 For the sub-Gaussian process, the RED-LASSO and ED-LASSO estimators showed better performance than the LASSO estimator.
 This is because the LASSO estimator cannot account for the time variation of the beta process.
 We note that, even for the sub-Gaussian process, the RED-LASSO estimator showed better performance than the ED-LASSO estimator.
-One possible explanation for this is that the true return process can have some extreme values over time even if the sub-Gaussian random variables are used.
+One possible explanation for this is that the true return process can have some extreme values over time, even if the sub-Gaussian random variables are used.
 From this result, we can conjecture that the RED-LASSO estimator is robust to the heavy-tailedness of the log-return process.
+We also note that the ED-LASSO estimator does not outperform the SVR estimator for both heavy-tailed and sub-Gaussian processes.
+This may be because, although the SVR estimator cannot account for the time-varying property of the beta process, it handles heavy-tailed distributions better than the ED-LASSO estimator.

+On the other hand, we set the tuning parameters $c_{\varpi}=0.025$ and $c_h=0.1$ in the numerical study.
+To investigate the robustness of the RED-LASSO estimator with respect to the choice of $c_{\varpi}$ and $c_h$, we calculated the estimation errors by varying $c_{\varpi}$ and $c_h$.
+Figures \ref{Beta_simulation2} and \ref{Beta_simulation3} show the max, $\ell_1$, and $\ell_2$ norm errors of the RED-LASSO estimator with $n=4000$ for the heavy-tailed and sub-Gaussian processes.
+In Figure \ref{Beta_simulation2}, $c_{h}=0.1$ is fixed and $c_{\varpi}$ is varied from $0.005$ to $0.05$, while $c_{\varpi}=0.025$ is fixed and $c_{h}$ is varied from $0.05$ to $0.5$ in Figure \ref{Beta_simulation3}.
+As seen in Figures \ref{Beta_simulation2}--\ref{Beta_simulation3}, the errors of the RED-LASSO estimator usually do not critically depend on the choice of $c_{\varpi}$ and $c_h$.
+This result supports the practical applicability of the RED-LASSO procedure.
+An exception is the $\ell_1$ norm error for small $c_h$.
+This may be because the RED-LASSO estimator with small $c_h$ cannot effectively handle the non-sparse structure of the debiased integrated beta estimator.